International Council

 José Ugaz, Peru

-José Ugaz is a lawyer from the Universidad Católica del Perú (PUCP); a Professor of Criminal Law at the PUCP and a senior partner of Benites, Vargas & Ugaz law firm.
-José is a former Special State Attorney for the Fujimori/Montesinos case; former Chair of Proética (the Peruvian Chapter of Transparency International); a former TI Individual Member, Board member and Chair of the Internatinal Board; a member of Proética and Board member of both TI Brazil and TI Ukraine.
+José Ugaz is a lawyer from the Universidad Católica del Perú (PUCP), a Professor of Criminal Law there, and a senior partner of Benites, Vargas & Ugaz law firm.
+He is a former Special State Attorney for the Fujimori/Montesinos case, former Chair of Proética, the Peruvian Chapter of Transparency International (TI), former TIl Individual Member, Board member, and Chair of the International Board.
+He is also a member of Proética and a Board member of both TI Brazil and TI Ukraine.

 Maria Fernanda Cruz Chavez, Costa Rica